 Exploring the Ruins of Ancient Carthage: A Visitor's Guide

-Today Carthage is a wealthy suburb of Tunis; its villas surrounded by gardens full of red hibiscus blossom and purple bougainvillea.
-The scanty remains of once mighty Carthage lie scattered across the neighbourhood.
-But despite their ruinous state the remnants are still worth a sightseeing trip for their beautiful setting backed by the sea.
+Today, Carthage is a wealthy suburb of Tunis, its villas surrounded by gardens full of red hibiscus blossoms and purple bougainvillea.
+The scanty remains of the once mighty Phoenician city of Carthage lie scattered across the neighborhood.
+Despite their ruinous state, these UNESCO World Heritage Site remnants are one of the top things to do in Tunis and definitely worth a sightseeing trip from the central city to take in the atmosphere of a glorious, long-gone past and admire their beautiful setting backed by the sea.

-In antiquity the Sebkha Ariana (salt lake) was still linked with the sea, so that Carthage lay at the end of an easily defensible peninsula, linked with the mainland only at its east end.
-It was enclosed by a wall over 40 km long, 10 m thick and up to 13 m high, reinforced by towers, ditches and earthworks, which protected the city and the surrounding agricultural area from enemy attack.
-A force of 20,000 infantry, 4,000 cavalry and 300 elephants defended the city.
+In antiquity, the Sebkha Ariana (salt lake) was still linked with the sea, so that Carthage lay at the end of an easily defensible peninsula, linked with the mainland only at its east end.
+It was enclosed by a wall more than 40 kilometers long, 10 meters thick, and up to 13 meters high, reinforced by towers, ditches, and earthworks, which protected the city and the surrounding agricultural area from enemy attack.
+A force of 20,000 infantry, 4,000 cavalry, and 300 elephants defended the city.

-Under the Magonid (Hannibal) dynasty, Carthage became the leading commercial power in the western Mediterranean; its seamen sailed round the whole of Africa and discovered the coasts of Britain.
+Under the Magonid (Hannibal) dynasty, Carthage became the leading commercial power in the western Mediterranean; its seamen sailed around the whole of Africa and discovered the coasts of Britain.
 But its success led to conflict with the other Mediterranean power, Rome.
 The resulting three Punic Wars ended in the complete destruction of Carthage in 146 BC.
-The city was plundered, burned down, razed to the ground and ploughed over; and the whole area was sprinkled with salt so that even the soil should be made infertile.
+The city was plundered, burned down, razed to the ground, and ploughed over, and the whole area was sprinkled with salt, so that even the soil should be made infertile.

 By the beginning of the 4th century, Carthage had become the leading city in Christian Africa and the see of a bishop.
-Under Byzantine rule it retained its predominance in North Africa until the Arabs arrived and once again utterly destroyed the city in AD 692.
-Thereafter Carthage fell into an oblivion, which ended only under the French protectorate and when the Catholic Mission, honouring the city's early Christian tradition, established its African headquarters in Carthage.
+Under Byzantine rule, it retained its predominance in North Africa until the Arabs arrived and once again utterly destroyed the city in AD 692.
+Thereafter, Carthage fell into an oblivion, which ended only under the French protectorate and when the Catholic Mission, honoring the city's early Christian tradition, established its African headquarters in Carthage.

-Thought to be the place where the Phoenician princess Elissa landed in Tunisia, the Tophet is a religious sanctuary where people worshipped the sun god Baal-Ammon.
-Excavations here have revealed that during the early days of the city, it was common practise to sacrifice first born children here to make sure the city found favour with the gods.
+Thought to be the place where the Phoenician princess Elissa landed in Tunisia, the Tophet is a religious sanctuary, where people worshipped the sun god Baal-Ammon.
+Excavations here have revealed that during the early days of the city, it was common practice to sacrifice first-born children here to make sure the city found favor with the gods.
 Although human sacrifice died out, the Tophet was used as a cult site of some sort right up to the Christian era.

 Behind the baths is the Archaeological Park, where the rectangular grid of streets clearly shows the layout of Roman Carthage's residential quarter.
 The park reflects the long history of Carthage, with Punic graves of the 6th and 5th centuries BC, the five-aisled Basilica of Douimès dating from the 6th century AD, and an underground burial chapel (the Chapelle Sainte-Monique) of the 7th century.
 All over the site are the remains of Roman cisterns, and under a tree are numbers of limestone "cannonballs", projectiles from Carthaginian arsenals.
 North-east of the Archaeological Park, on a site formerly occupied by a 19th century Bey's Palace, stands the well guarded Presidential Palace.